 When bankers talk about “small business customers,” the mental picture is often the same:

-A bustling local business with a loyal customer base, a team of employees, a healthy revenue stream, and a finance team running QuickBooks like clockwork.
+A bustling local business with a loyal customer base, a team of employees, a healthy revenue stream, and a finance team running an accounting or ERP system like clockwork.

 The truth?
 That describes only a small fraction of the small business market.